 Sea lions are big marine creatures that share close relationships with seals and walruses.
 They often have thick, short hair, a big chest, and a manatee-like belly.
 They are gray in color.

-Like manatees, sea lions are mammals and need to surface to breathe, even though they may submerge for up to 20 minutes at a time.
+Animals like manatees, sea lions are mammals and need to surface to breathe, even though they may submerge for up to 20 minutes at a time.

-Like manatees, sea lions are proficient swimmers.
+Animals like manatees, sea lions are proficient swimmers.
 In brief spurts, they may accelerate to up to 18 mph in order to avoid sharks or killer whales.

 Their diets are the primary distinction between manatees and sea lions.
 While sea lions consume clams, octopuses, squids, hakes, and crabs, manatees are herbivores.